MundeepL/Pi-SSTV/README.md

-Pi SSTV (Currently a working progress, therefore soem files are missing.
-Instead try out my other project!)
+Pi SSTV (Currently a working progress, therefore some files are missing.
+Instead try out my other project, PIFM-GTK!)
 =========

 ## What is Pi SSTV?